Jodiiiiiiii/Dimwick/README.md

 A Studio Bronto creation

 > This project introduced me to the state machine framework, which permitted easier creation of a wider variety player and enemy mechanics.
 I also learned to use interpolation to smooth motion which is useful for polishing the feel of most games.
-Finally, learning to use the Unity lighting system allows for more involved visual effects tied to mechanics.
+Finally, learning to use the Unity lighting system allowed for more involved visual effects tied to mechanics.